AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Items&Inventory.md

 ## Bulky Items

 You can carry as much as makes sense in your inventory without tracking it.
-However, if you are carrying more than two *bulky* items you have zero Grit are deprived.
+However, if you are carrying more than two *bulky* items you have zero Grit and are deprived.

 *Bulky* items are heavy or awkwardly sized, requiring two hands to hold.